 Mexico City | Mexico

 As a result of their certification, Mamma Bella is now providing employee cafeteria services at two IBM facilities and corporate catering for Accenture.
-They have also organized some corporate events for Manpower, and have started working with Eurest and Pfizer.
+It has also organized some corporate events for Manpower, and have started working with Eurest and Pfizer.
 This has translated in a net monthly increase in revenue of $30,000 USD (6%).
-They have also hired additional personnel and equipment, and have achieved a significant improvement in brand recognition due to the quality of their customers.
+Mamma Bella has also hired additional personnel and equipment, and have achieved a significant improvement in brand recognition due to the caliber of their customers.

 “I had previous experience with women organizations and I have been pleasantly surprised with all that I’ve received from WEConnect International,” says Garcini.
 “I’ve been invited to very important events where I’ve had the opportunity to connect with global corporate buyers.
 They have helped me grow my product offer, and I’ve received very meaningful mentoring.”